BLSQ/iaso/docs/pages/dev/reference/analytics/plausible-setup.en.md

 Iaso supports Plausible analytics integration for tracking user activity and account usage.
 The system automatically generates analytics scripts and tracks custom events with user and account information.

+### Analytics Levels

+The system provides different levels of analytics tracking:

+1. **Basic Tracking**: Page views for all users (domain only)
+2. **Enhanced Tracking**: Custom events with user/account data for authenticated users
+3. **Future**: Custom analytics scripts for specific customer requirements

 ## Prerequisites

 - A Plausible account and subscription